ktor-doc-jp/ktor-doc-jp/quickstart/guides/3chat.md

 WebSockets is a subprotocol of HTTP.
 It starts as a normal HTTP request with an upgrade request header, and the connection switches to be a bidirectional communication instead of a request response one.

 The smallest unit of transmission that can be sent as part of the WebSocket protocol, is a `Frame`.
-For a single message, TCP can be fragmented in several packets.
-A WebSocket Frame defines a type and a length, thus could be transmitted in several TCP packets, but will be reassembled into a single Frame.
+A WebSocket Frame defines a type, a length and a payload that might be binary or text.
+Internally those frames might be transparently sent in several TCP packets.

 You can see Frames as WebSocket messages.
 Frames could be the following types: text, binary, close, ping and pong.

-You will normally handle `Text` and `Binary` frames, and the other will be handled by Ktor in most of the cases (though you can use a raw mode).
+You will normally handle `Text` and `Binary` frames, and the other will be handled by Ktor in most of the cases (though you can use a raw mode where you can handle those extra frame types yourself).

 In its page, you can read more about the [WebSockets feature](/servers/features/websockets.html).

 ## WebSocket route

 This first step is to create a route for the WebSocket.
-In this case we are going to define the `/chat` route.
-We are going to start with an echo WebSocket route, that will send you back the same messages that you send to it.
+In this case we are going to define the `/chat` route, but initially, we are going to make that route to act as an "echo" WebSocket route, that will send you back the same text messages that you send to it.

 `webSocket` routes are intended to be long-lived.
 Since it is a suspend block and uses lightweight Kotlin coroutines, it is fine and you can handle (depending on the machine and the complexity) hundreds of thousands of connections